Abhi96k/VRV_Security_RBAC_Backend_Assignment-main/README.md

 This project is licensed under the MIT License.
 ````

+### Planned Features:

+1. **Audit Logs**

+   - Track and record all user actions and administrative operations for accountability and transparency.

+2. **Custom Permissions**

+   - Extend the RBAC system to support user-specific custom permissions for granular access control.

+3. **Two-Factor Authentication (2FA)**

+   - Strengthen security by implementing 2FA during login for additional protection.

+4. **WebSocket Support**

+   - Enable real-time notifications for key actions, such as content approval or status updates for users.

+5. **Cache Layer**
+   - Integrate **Redis** or **Memcached** to cache frequently accessed data and reduce database load.

 VRV_Security_RBAC_Backend_Assignment/
 ├── controllers/ # Contains controller logic for handling requests
 ├── middlewares/ # Custom middleware for authentication and validation